pgroonga/pgroonga.github.io/tutorial/index.md

 ### Highlight {#highlight}

-You can use `pgroonga_highlight_html` function to get your search keywords highlighted easily.
+You can use `pgroonga_highlight_html` function to get your specified search keywords highlighted easily in the results.

 Here is a sample schema: